vtex-apps/store-sitemap/docs/README.md

 6. From the dropdown list, choose the `vtex.routes-bootstrap@0.x` app.

-7. If this is **not** the **first time** you're generating your store's sitemap or if your store's routes **did not suffer any changes** since the last time you generated your store's sitemap, go to step 8.
+7. If this is **not** the **first time** you are generating your store's sitemap or if your store's routes **did not suffer any changes** since the last time you generated your store's sitemap, go to step 8.
 Otherwise, run the following query:

 ```
 {